 “Then let’s get on with it,” said Earth-One’s Superman.

 Pariah paused, unsure of what to do next.
 “I — I can’t.
 I sense evil all around us.
-There’s no single point to concentrate on,” Pariah said.
+There’s no single point to concentrate on.”

-Pariah’s words didn’t please Earth-One’s Superman.
-He still remembered how the Anti-Monitor killed his cousin Kara Zor-El in front of his eyes.
+The man’s words didn’t please Earth-One’s Superman, still remembering how the Anti-Monitor had killed his cousin Kara Zor-El in front of his eyes.
 “I’m not going to sit around here and wait.
-I want to find the Anti-Monitor — now!” he said in anger.
+I want to find the Anti-Monitor — now!” he said angrily.